isomerpages/moe-navalbasepri/index.md

 description: An Isomer site of the Singapore Government
 image: /images/logo.png
 permalink: /
-notification: Dear Visitor, we are currently in the midst of updating the website.
-Some pages might have some bugs and we seek your understanding and apologise for the inconvenience caused.
+notification: Dear visitors, we are currently in the midst of updating the website.
+Some pages may be unable to load and we seek your understanding and apologise for the inconvenience caused.
 sections:
   - hero: